TYPO3GmbH/ext-file-variants/README.md

 - no upload possibility in CEs or other FormEngine provided sources anymore.
 File upload only in file module.
 - sys_language_uid = -1 is not supported.
 Remove from the system.
 - file variants will only take effect in connected mode.
+- pages receives no support for file variants.
+If you can come up with a valid use case, that might change.